-Students will have the opportunity to develop substantive knowledge, as well as litigation, oversight, and other practical skills.
-They will work closely with experienced former government attorneys.
+Students will have the opportunity to develop substantive knowledge; build litigation, oversight, oral advocacy, and other practical skills; and gain opportunities for professional development.
+They will work closely with experienced former government attorneys and policy advocates.

-Enrollment is limited to 12 students.
+Enrollment is limited to 10 students per semester.
 Although there will be a separate enrollment process for the Spring semester, students who participate in the clinic in the Fall semester will have the option to continue in the Spring, and thus there may be a limited number of slots for new students in the Spring.

 How to Register

 This clinic is offered in the Fall and Spring semester.
-You can learn about the required clinical course component, clinical credits, additional requirements, and the clinical registration process, by reading the course catalog description and exploring the links in this section.
+You can learn about the required clinical course component, clinical credits and the clinical registration process by reading the course catalog description and exploring the links in this section.